georgexyz19/georgexyz.com/content/posts/flask-application-context.md

 related_posts: understand-wsgi-interface-in-flask, django-WSGI
 no: 60

-The `push` method of `RequestContext` class has those two lines of code (Lines 373 and 374) listed below.
+The `push` method of `RequestContext` class has those two lines of code (Lines 373 and 374 of ctx.py module in Flask 1.1.2) listed below.
 It pushes the application context variable `app_ctx` when a request context is pushed.

 ```
 app_ctx = self.app.app_context()